intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 ![](/images/embellishingTones/doubleNeighbor.png)

-Like neighbor tones, a *neighbor group*, also known as a double neighbor figure, begins and ends on the *same* stable tone (typically a chord tone).
+Like neighbor tones, a *neighbor group*, also known as a double neighbor figure, begins and ends on the *same* stable tone.
 Between those two instances of the stable tone are two embellishing tones — one a step above and the other a step below the stable tone being embellished.
 Though individually we may consider each of the two embellishing tones to be incomplete neighbor tones, working together in the double-neighbor figure, they balance each other and create a contiguous whole, with the overall stability of a complete neighbor.
-A double neighbor figure is typically unaccented.
+A double neighbor figure is typically unaccented and off-chord, although it could be either accented and on-chord.

 ### Appoggiaturas (APP)

-**The following example includes NCT appoggiaturas as well as appoggiaturas figures.
-What is the difference?
-What do they have in common?**
+**In the same way that suspensions and retardations are often grouped together, appoggiaturas and escape tones are as well.
+The following two examples include NCT appoggiaturas and escape tones as well as appoggiaturas *figures* and escape tone *figures*.
+Use the example below to answer the following:**
+- What is the definition for both of these non-chord tones?
+- What do they have in common and why are they grouped together?
+- What major difference does the term "figure" imply when used in referencing non-chord tones?
+Do you think that "figure" could be applied to any of the previous NCTs that we have studied?

 {% capture ex5 %}X:5
 T:With added appoggiaturas